andrewkho/andrewkho.github.io/docs/index.md

 using RSTMs, and subsequently, Transformers, to generate terrible bread recipes

 [synesthesia, 2018](https://multithreaded.stitchfix.com/blog/2018/08/29/synesthesia/) -
-we tried to use personal styling data from Stitch Fix to generate music and it sounded horrible.
-Hosted on Multithreaded
+we tried to use personal styling data from Stitch Fix to generate music and it sounded horrible

 [matrix factorization from scratch, 2018](/matrix-factorization) -
 Using Python & Cython to build a matrix factorization ranker on the Netflix dataset